Dowel Consulting Pty Ltd trading as Oz Security Systems

 13.4 Subject to clause 9, all property of the Purchaser returned to the Company's premises for repair under clause 12.3, remains the Purchaser's property.
 The Company holds such property of the Purchaser as a bailee.

 14.1 Subject to clause 4.4, the Company is under no obligation to exchange Goods for other Goods or for a refund of payment.

-14.2 If the Company does agree in writing to exchange Goods for other Goods, it does not waiver or alter any of it's rights under these terms and conditions, especially clause 13.2.
+14.2 If the Company does agree in writing to exchange Goods for other Goods , it does not waiver or alter its rights under these terms and conditions, especially clause 13.2.

 14.3 The Company is entitled to charge a restocking fee up to 50% of the original price of the Goods or a minimum of $20.
-All other associated costs, including freight to and from the Company are the responsibility of the Purchaser.
+All other associated costs, including fright to and from the company are the responsibility of the Purchaser.

 15. Term and Termination

 15.1 Subject to clauses 12.2, 15.2 and 15.3, the Contract commences on the date the Company accepts a signed Order Form; and expires 7 days after the date on which the last of the Goods are despatched or collected from the Company's premises.

 15.2 Subject to clauses 12.4 and 15, if a party commits a breach of any provision of the Contract, and has not remedied that breach within 14 days of being requested in writing by the other party to do so, then that other party may terminate the Contract immediately by notice in writing to the first party.

 15.3 To the extent that the context and the law permit, the rights and obligations of the parties under the Contract survive its termination.